extract

 Important

-If --modified-residue does not cover your use case, manual active site model construction is recommended.
-Steps:
+If --modified-residue does not cover your use case, manual active-site model construction is recommended:

-2. Add a link hydrogen on the parent atom (the atom that remains) of each severed covalent bond
+2. Add a cap hydrogen on the parent atom (the atom that remains) of each severed covalent bond.

-3. Use residue name LKH (chain L) and atom name HL for the link hydrogen
+3. Use residue name LKH (chain L) and atom name HL for the cap hydrogen.

 Appendix: PDB naming requirements and reference lists

-This appendix is mainly for debugging cases where extract misclassifies residues due to non-standard residue/atom naming.
+This appendix exists mainly for debugging cases where extract misclassifies residues due to non-standard residue or atom naming.
+If your inputs follow standard PDB conventions, you can usually skip it.

 Important